mdhillman/dnd/site/public/info/krell-and-bane.md

 ## Downfall & arrest

 The duo's reign ended during their final, and most daring, attempt to rob the national reserve of the [Kingdom of Formalia]().
-The kingdom deployed the [Magical Assets Compliance Unit]() (MACU), led by the pragmatic and unflappable [Inspector Theodosia "The Stamp" Rook]().
+The kingdom deployed the [Tactical Hex Unit & Magical Policing](/info?content=thump) team (T.H.U.M.P), led by the pragmatic and unflappable [Inspector Theodosia "The Stamp" Rook]().
 Rook recognized that Krell and Bane's chaos was itself a pattern of constant distraction.

 As the couple was blasting through the vault door, Rook opted for a counter-attack based on pure, suffocating tedium.
 She simply produced a Mandatory City Ordinance Notice (form S3-12), read a preamble detailing Noise Pollution Violations in a monotone voice, and issued a Cease and Desist Order to the entire area.
 Krell and Bane, prepared for spectacular combat or a theoretical debate on planar stability, were instead faced with the crushing authority of the mundane.
 Bane’s intellectual pursuits were fundamentally based on studying the exotic and unpredictable; the sudden imposition of a perfectly normal, non-magical regulation caused her research interest (and thus her focus) to collapse entirely.
 Krell’s dancing skeletons all collapsed in a collective stupor when faced with the oppressive dullness of the paperwork.

 They now reside in [The Fortress of Red Tape]().
-Bane is currently appealing her initial arrest warrant on the grounds that the MACU used an outdated version of the mandated Parchment Quality Assessment Form — not out of a desire for order, but a desperate, intellectual need to prove that even the smallest laws of this reality are fundamentally flawed.
+Bane is currently appealing her initial arrest warrant on the grounds that the T.H.U.M.P used an outdated version of the mandated Parchment Quality Assessment Form — not out of a desire for order, but a desperate, intellectual need to prove that even the smallest laws of this reality are fundamentally flawed.